Hamid-ANN/Database-Design/README.md

 Run big data analytics using services such as Apache Spark and Hadoop

 Useful for deep learning and data discovery because activities require so much data

+When we think about where to store the data we should think about how the data get there and in what form:

+<b>ETL</b>: Extract trasnform load

+<b>ELT</b> Extract  load trasnform

+# Database design